BIOS3010/Module-2-sequences/exercises/Exercise2.md

 - Select `Genomic` and click Submit`
 - Select only `CDS Exons` ("5' UTR Exons", "3' UTR Exons", and "Introns" should be unselected)
 - Click `get sequence"`
-- Save the `all_genes.fasta` file in your current working directory (Warning: the file is 105.3 MB)
+- Save the `all_genes.fasta` file in the current working directory (the `Module-2-sequences directory`) (!
+Warning: the file is 105.3 MB)

-To loop through all the genes and print the sequence (Seq object), one can do this:
+To loop through all the genes and print the sequence (Seq object),

 ```python
 from Bio import SeqIO